 Wholesale orders are taken into account in the replenishment based on the expected date.

 Wholesale planning is currently not supported for the following platforms: Amazon, Prestashop, Vend.
-Please contact us if you require it.
+Please contact us if you require this functionality.